jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 - 1.9 of the 'Category Theory for Programmers' blog by Bartosz Milewski
 - 6.1, 6.2, 6.3 of Barr and Wells
 - \url{https://en.wikibooks.org/wiki/Haskell/The_Curry-Howard_isomorphism}
+- Raul Rojas: A tutorial introduction to $\lambda$-calculus

 # Monads in category theory